JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7982 days**.

-And here is a just a random fact -  **A crocodile can run up to a speed of 11 miles per hour**.
+And here is a just a random fact -  **Tropical rainforests cover about 7% of the Earth and receive over 80 inches of rain every year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)